IN THIS ARTICLE

 If you’ve been told which companies to apply for, or even have an interview set up as a result of your conversations, you’ll still want to visit the company website.
 Peruse the “About” page.
 Scan the blog.
 Figure out exactly what each company is and what they do.

 Of course, make sure you’ve read and understood the data analyst intern job description as well.
-Take notes on your research, as you’re going to need it when prepping your resume.
+However, whether you are applying as a data scientist, data analyst intern, or machine learning engineer, understanding the job description is important in determining whether you are truly qualified for the position.
+Take notes on your research, as you’re going to need them when prepping your resume.

 While you’re researching, compile a list of deadlines.
 Internships, especially paid ones, are highly competitive.
 You’ll have an edge if you apply early, so make sure you know the expectations and that you’re going to exceed them, not barely meet them.